 Establishing your budget

-For instance, if your mortgage is £500 per month, then your property will need to fetch at least £625 per month (based on a stress-test of 125%).
+For instance, if your mortgage is £500 per month, then your property will need to fetch at least £625 per month (based on a stress test of 125%).

-Not all lenders have the same stress-tests.
-If you need an HMO mortgage then your rental income may need to meet at least 180% of the repayment amount.
+Meeting 125% of the mortgage should be manageable on a student buy to let.
+This is because you’ll be receiving rent from each room which can range from anywhere between £200 – £600 per month (on average).
+Not all lenders have the same stress tests.
+If you need an HMO mortgage then your rental income may need to meet at least 180% of the mortgage amount.
 This is still quite manageable given the circumstances.

 You can speak to local letting agents to establish rental figures for the properties that you’re interested in.
 This should give you an indication of the amount you’ll be able to borrow.
 You’ll still need a relatively good credit score and as mentioned, you’ll require a 25% deposit.
 Even if you have bad credit, our specialists may still be able to help.